Skip to main content

 Especially for first-year teachers

-• Keep note of your DOE file/EIS number and your employee ID number and make sure you can log in to your Employee Self-Service account on the DOE website.
-You’ll also need your Employee Identification Number or your EIS number to log into the DOE’s payroll portal, where you can enroll in direct deposit, see your pay stubs and more.
+• Store your DOE file/EIS number and your employee ID number in a safe place and make sure you can log in to your employee self-service account on the DOE website.
+You’ll also need your employee identification number or your EIS number to log in to the DOE’s payroll portal, where you can enroll in direct deposit, see your pay stubs and more.

 • Be sure to carefully review and save the email you received from the DOE’s Department of Human Resources, which records all your current information concerning your New York City license/appointment and New York State certification.
 Most important, check that it is accurate.
 If not, be sure to follow the DOE’s instructions right away to correct any errors in the record.